 Doing business with DNREC during the coronavirus period.
 More Info

-The Emergency Planning and Community Right-to-Know Act (EPCRA) Reporting Program, in the DNREC Emergency Response Section, works with local communities and the regulated community to collect and share information about the storage, use and release of hazardous and toxic chemicals.
+The Emergency Planning and Community Right-to-Know Act (EPCRA) Reporting Program, in the DNREC Emergency Response and Strategic Services Section, works with local communities and the regulated community to collect and share information about the storage, use and release of hazardous and toxic chemicals.